Avoiding the Tree Removal Mistakes that can be made: How to Know whether a Tree is protected

-Trees play an important role in our environment, providing shade, clean air, and aesthetic value to our surroundings.
-However, not all trees are alike and some have an additional status of protection, making it illegal to carry out any activity without authorization.
-If you’re considering having a tree removed, it’s essential to understand the status of protection for the tree in question, and what steps you’ll need to take to ensure compliance with the law.
-In this article, we’ll walk you through the process of determining whether a tree is secured and the steps you need take to be sure you are following the law.
+Trees play a crucial contribution to our ecosystem, providing shade, clean air and aesthetic value to our surroundings.
+However there are a few trees that aren’t equal and some carry additional protection status, making it illegal to do any work without obtaining permission.
+If you are considering having a tree removed it is essential to know the status of protection for the tree in question and the steps you need to follow to be in compliance with the legal requirements.
+In this article, we’ll help you understand the process of determining whether a tree is safe and exactly what steps you have be doing to make sure you are acting within the law.

 What is a protected tree?

-A protected tree can be subject to specific legal controls and it is unlawful to work on a protected tree without having the appropriate permissions.
-There are two types of protection a tree could be protected by - preservation and protection orders that are statutory.
+A protected tree is one that is subject to specific legal restrictions and it is unlawful to work on such a tree without the required permissions.
+There are two types of protection a tree might have: statutory protection and preservation orders.

-Under legal protection trees are protected under laws and in the hands of Tree Preservation Orders (TPOs).
-TPOs are put in place by local authorities to protect trees with a significant public value and ensure they are not damaged or destroyed.
+Under statutory protection trees are protected by laws and subject to Tree Preservation Orders (TPOs).
+TPOs are put in place by local authorities to protect trees of significant public value and to ensure that they do not get destroyed or damaged.

 Preservation orders

-Preservation orders are similar to TPOs but are put in place through the secretary of state for the Environment.
-The trees that are protected by preservation orders are considered to be of exceptional value and are shielded from all work, which includes felling.
+Preservation orders are like TPOs in that they are issued from the Secretary of State responsible for Environment.
+The trees that are protected by preservation orders are considered to have an exceptional value and are shielded from any work, including cutting down.

-To determine whether a tree is protected, you need to verify if it’s subject to an TPO or preservation order.
-It is done by contacting the authorities in your area and asking them check their archives.
+To determine whether the tree is protected, you will need to check if it is subject to a TPO or preservation order.
+It is done by contacting your municipal authority, and asking them to look up for records.

 TPO search

-To search for a TPO, you can contact an Tree or Woodland Official at your local authority, who will inform you whether the tree is in the protection.
-They’ll also be able to guide you on the next steps you should do if your tree is in a protected area.
+To search for the TPO to locate one, contact an Tree or Woodland Official from the local authority.
+They will be able to tell you if the tree is protected.
+They will also be able advise you on the next steps to do if your tree is protected.

 Preservation order search

-If you are looking for a preservation permit, you’ll need to call secretary of state for Environment.
-They will be able to inform you whether the tree is in the protected zone and will provide the required information and guidelines.
+If you are looking for a preservation order you’ll need to call the Secretary of State for the Environment.
+They can determine whether the tree is in the protected zone and provide you with the necessary information and guidance.

 FAQs: